2023 Rhode Island's 1st congressional district special election

-The 2023 Rhode Island's 1st congressional district special election is an upcoming special election.
-The seat is expected to become vacant following incumbent Democratic representative David Cicilline's announcement that he plans to resign on June 1, 2023, to become the president and CEO of the Rhode Island Foundation.
+The 2023 Rhode Island's 1st congressional district special election was held on November 7, 2023.
+The seat became vacant following incumbent Democratic representative David Cicilline's resignation on May 31, 2023, to become the president and CEO of the Rhode Island Foundation.
+This was the first congressional special election in Rhode Island since the 1967 2nd district special election and the first special election in the 1st district since 1935.